Rules

 Digital - 5 points each

 It is permissible to work the same station on each mode (Phone, CW, Digital) on each band for credit.
 A valid QSO logged for award credit consists of date, time, mode, call sign, and location as described in Exchange above.
-For in state NC Mobile or Portable participants: It is permissible to include two counties in a QSO where applicable.
+For in state NC Mobile, Portable, or Expedition participants: It is permissible to include two counties in a QSO where applicable.
 A two county QSO must be logged as separate QSOs with two lines in the log, one for each of the two counties.

 Multipliers

-NC participants: Work 100 North Carolina Counties, 49 US States (not NC) plus DC, 13 Canadian Provinces/Territories (AB, BC, MB, NB, NL, NS, NT, NU, ON, PE, QC, SK, and YT), plus one DX.
+Canadian Provinces/Territories (AB, BC, MB, NB, NL, NS, NT, NU, ON, PE, QC, SK, and YT), plus one DX.
 164 total possible.
-Note: (new for 2023) NC stations may include the county from which operation takes place in the Multiplier count regardless of whether any QSOs are logged from that same county.
-This includes mobile and portable stations where operations may take place in more than one county.
+Note: NC stations may include the county from which operation takes place in the Multiplier count regardless of whether any QSOs are logged from that same county.
+This includes Mobile, Portable, and Expedition stations where operations may take place in more than one county.
 In that case this provision is applied to each county activated where at least one QSO was completed.

 Non-NC participants: Work 100 North Carolina Counties.

-Bonus Points
+Bonus Points [Celebrating North Carolina Outdoors]

 Final Score